Feeder Fish

 Unsuitable for Any Purpose

 Feeder fish really serve no legitimate purpose in the pet trade.
-And, honestly, I'm not coming from the "feeding live animals is cruel" camp.
-I have enough experience with biology and nature to know that that is not the case.
-I do understand that some people are against feeding live foods at all, and this is fine.
-Very few fish require live foods, and it is easy enough to avoid those if you do not belive in feeding live animals.
+And, honestly, I'm not coming from the "feeding live animals is cruel" camp with that statement.
+I have enough experience with (and knowledge of) biology and nature to know that that is not the case.
+However, I do understand that some people are against feeding live foods at all, and this is fine.
+Very few fish require live foods, and it is easy enough to avoid those particular fish if you do not believe in feeding live animals to other animals.

 Why Are Feeder Fish Bad?